Kent (band): History

-Jones & Giftet and Havsänglar (1990–1994)
+Formation and first years (1990–1994)

-The band Jones & Giftet (Jones & the Poison) was formed in 1990 with members Joakim "Jocke" Berg, Martin Sköld, Markus Mustonen, Sami Sirviö and Thomas Bergqvist (synthesizers).
-It all started with Berg going to London and buying two guitars, one for Sirviö and one for himself.
-Sirviö and Berg had a band that rehearsed at Balsta Musikslott which consisted of three people.
-Inspired by My Bloody Valentine, Sköld and Berg decided they were going to start a new band.
-This happened at the school S:t Eskils cafeteria Grönan.
-Berg and Sköld met up with a very drunk Mustonen outside of the Restaurant Vildsvinet in Eskilstuna.
-Whilst drunk, he promised to join the band and play the drums.
-Thomas Bergqvist, a friend of Martin Sköld, was invited to come along and play the synth.
-The first gig was played in Lindesberg in Västmanland, and the second at Knegoffs in Eskilstuna.
+The band Jones & Giftet (Jones & The Poison) was formed in 1990 with members Joakim "Jocke" Berg, Martin Sköld, Markus Mustonen, Sami Sirviö and Thomas Bergqvist (synthesizers).
+Berg and Sirviö started the band when Berg went to London and bought two guitars, one for each of them.
+Sköld, Bergqvist and Mustonen joined soon after.
+Their first gig was in Lindesberg in Västmanland, and the second at Knegoffs in Eskilstuna.
 In 1991, Jones & Giftet won the contest Cult 91 at the Skylight in Eskilstuna.

-1992 is the year that Martin Roos plays with Jones & Giftet for the first time at Cult 92.
-Soon thereafter Thomas Bergqvist was replaced by Martin Roos.
-On 30 September 1991 Jones & Giftet changed their name to Havsänglar (Angelshark lit.
+In 1992 Martin Roos played with Jones & Giftet for the first time, at Cult 92.
+Soon thereafter he replaced Thomas Bergqvist.
+On 30 September 1992 Jones & Giftet changed their name to Havsänglar (Angelshark, lit.
 Sea angels).
 Gigs at the "Spaghetti Companiet", Hannas Krog and the Pet Sounds Bar followed.

-In 1993, Martin Roos moved up to Stockholm, and soon the rest followed.
-Jocke Berg's brother Adam, came up with the new name Kent.
-Kent played at Stockholm venues Tanto, Hyndans Hörna and Uppsala venue Kalmar Nation.
+In 1993, Martin Roos moved to Stockholm, and soon the rest of the band did the same.
+Jocke Berg's brother Adam Berg came up with Kent as the band's new name.
+Kent played in Stockholm at Tanto and Hyndans Hörna, and in Uppsala at Kalmar Nation.

 In March 1994 Kent recorded a 10-track demo under very simple conditions in an 8-track studio at Nytorpsskolan near Blåsut in Stockholm.

-The demo was given to Peter Ejheden at pet Sounds who back then was working as a booker for a club (Pet Sounds Bar).
+They gave the demo to Peter Ejheden at Pet Sounds who was working as a booker for a club (Pet Sounds Bar).
 In the same chain of events where he got the tape, Ejheden quit Pet Sounds and started working at BMG.
-In April Per Lindholm, A&R at RCA/BMG heard Kent for the first time and was immediately interested.
-On 26 June Kent's first contract was signed.
-Kent went up to Silence Studios in Koppom, Värmland, to record the debut-album.
+In April Per Lindholm, A&R at RCA/BMG, heard the band for the first time and was immediately interested.
+On 26 June Kent's first record contract was signed.
+They went to Silence Studios in Koppom, Värmland, to record their first album.

 Kent and Verkligen (1995–1996)

-In March 1995, Kent released their eponymous debut Kent.
-It was distorted and not much reminiscent of what Kent would release in later years.
-The first single from the debut album was "När det blåser på månen".
+In March 1995, Kent released their first album, Kent.
+The band's style at that time emphasized distortion, which is in contrast with their later albums.
+Their first single was "När det blåser på månen".

-Just one year later, in 1996, Kent released Verkligen (Really).
-Guitarist Martin Roos had left the band for his career at Kent's record company BMG.
-He would later become the band's manager.
+One year later, in March 1996, Kent released Verkligen (Really).
+Guitarist Martin Roos had left the band for his career at Kent's record company BMG; he later became the band's manager.
 The pre-release single "Kräm (så nära får ingen gå)" immediately became a radio hit and gained Kent some serious fame in Sweden.
 Two more singles were issued, "Gravitation" and "Halka".
 Musically, the album was slower with less distortion and more emotion.
+After Verkligen was released, and before the band went on a long tour that summer, guitarist Harri Mänty joined as a permanent member.